National Bolshevism: Francophone countries

 The Franco-Belgian Parti Communautaire National-Européen shares National Bolshevism's desire for the creation of a united Europe as well as many of the NBP's economic ideas.
 French political figure Christian Bouchet has also been influenced by the idea.
 The Nouvelle Droite tendency was influenced by both left-wing and right-wing doctrines, taking heavy inspiration from Antonio Gramsci, with many supporters of the concept calling themselves "Gramscians of the Right".
 Former GRECE secretary-general Pierre Vial has praised Che Guevara, the Italian Red Brigades and the Red Army Faction for their opposition towards liberal democracy.
 GRECE's Alain de Benoist stated that the left-right political divide has "lost any operative value to analyze the field of ideological or political discourse", and he himself supported the French Communist Party during 1984 elections to the European Parliament.

 The French "National Socialist Proletarian Party" praised "Russo-Aryan USSR" in its newspaper Le Viking.

+Equatorial Guinea

+During his early career in the 1960s, Francisco Macías Nguema, who later became President of Equatorial Guinea, referred to himself as a "Hitlerian-Marxist".